Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/documentation.md

 }
 ```

-Now that we have a failing test, lets fix the code.
+Now that we have a failing test, let's fix the code.
 I'm going to use our split_around_many function but if you used the
 built-in split function instead, well done, bonus points to you!
 It's actually more efficient that way, and you can in
 fact reduce the memory allocations down to just one.